Banks cool on student housing as fee hikes approach

 Several sources told Reuters that banks were backing fewer student housing projects for reasons that include the fee hike and that many favoured projects with pre-let agreements.

-"We're seeing pretty limited activity from our competition," said Richard Simpson, Managing Director of Property at student housing developer UNITE Group.
+"We're seeing pretty limited activity from our competition," said Richard Simpson, Managing Director of Property at student housing developer UNITE Group (UTG.L).

 "Anyone with a poorer covenant (than us) will almost certainly have seen a tightening of credit terms over the last few months just tracking the macro picture," he said.